How Much Can You Save with Solar Panels in the Philippines?

 Determine How Much Solar Can Offset

 A 5 kWp solar system in Metro Manila generates approximately 700 to 750 kWh per month.
-If your consumption is 667 kWh and your solar system generates 700 kWh, you can theoretically offset your entire bill (subject to self-consumption rate and net metering credits).
 Realistically, a well-sized system offsets 60 to 80 percent of a typical residential Meralco bill.

 3